 OUR THEORY IS...

 Just Media is rooted in the belief that we can create beauty out of pain when we are free to live our truths.
-For me, that transformation requires a practice of cultural humility, radical authenticity, resilient vulnerability, and full transparency.
+For me, that transformation requires a practice of cultural humility, radical honesty, and deeply rooted love.

 I do my best to write how I speak how I live.